 A nasogastric tube is a very fine, soft tube which is passed up the nostril, down the back of the throat and into the stomach.
 It is kept in place by a small amount of tape on your child’s cheek.
 The amount given by tube can vary depending on how much your child manages to eat or drink.

 Often as liver disease progresses children will need more nutrition but they may be less hungry.
 In some cases your child may not be able to eat enough to meet their nutritional needs for growth.
-In this case the dietitian is likely to recommend a period of tube feeding to help stop your child becoming malnourished and to promote weight gain and growth.
+In this case the dietitian is likely to recommend a period of tube feeding to promote weight gain and growth.